ElectricDrill/AstraHealthDocs/DocFx/MD/samples.md

 In the `Classes` subfolder you will find all the classes for the 3 playable characters and all the related growth formulas that define the progression of their statistics.
 There is also a `Common` folder that contains some utilities shared by multiple classes.
 For example, the `200% Const Critical Multiplier GF` is a growth formula that returns a 200% multiplier for critical hits at all levels.
 Usually a game uses a fixed multiplier for all entities at all levels, so it makes no sense to duplicate this growth formula in every class, but it is more efficient to create a single instance and share it among all the classes that need it.

 #### Damage Sources
-In the `Damage Sources` subfolder you will find two damage sources: `Skill` and `Environmental`.
+In the `Sources - Damage` subfolder you will find two damage sources: `Skill` and `Environmental`.
 The scene does not make use of environmental damage, but the damage source is used in [Experience Collection](./workflows/experience-collection.md), particularly in the `Environmental Kill Exp Strategy` strategy.
 Therefore, although it cannot be tested in the scene, it has value as an example to show you how to create and configure a multiple strategy that uses both the direct kill and the environmental kill strategies.

 #### Damage Types
 In the `Damage Types` subfolder you will find the three damage types used in the sample scene: Physical, Magical and True, and two folders containing the three variants of Damage Reduction Functions and Defense Reduction Functions.
 Currently, both physical and magical damage use the logarithmic formula for damage reduction based on the defensive stat, and percentage reduction for defensive stat penetration.
 I have provided all three to make it easier for you to test should you want to swap the formulas on the fly.